I haven’t been in the “zone” now for seven months! (Unprecedented!)

 My brain was tired, and my heart was tired.

 I was tempted to shed faith and morality like a dress that doesn’t fit anymore.
-I had to re-evaluate my convictions and my relationships while getting involved (way over my head) in the family business; and I found out just how hard it can be to juggle business and personal life.
+I had to re-evaluate my convictions and my relationships while getting involved (way over my head) in the family business.
 I crept out of bed in the mornings like an old woman, feeling disoriented, depleted, estranged, stuck in a rut, missing my dreams and wanting them back (you know the feeling).

 But enough with the melodrama–I’m here to tell you that it was a good year!